cristSKL/DataAnalysisOnDataRolesSkills/README.md

 - While Python and SQL are not among the highest-paying skills, they are by far the most in demand, appearing in 20 and 21 job listings respectively.
 This makes them essential foundational skills and a smart starting point for anyone entering the data field.
 - Most of the highest-paying skills do not appear among the most in-demand, indicating that these skills are more specialized and niche.
 They are likely required for fewer, but more advanced or critical roles, which drives up compensation due to limited supply and higher expertise requirements.
 - Skills like Excel, Tableau, and R are relatively in demand in Indonesia, but they do not command the highest salaries compared to other skills.
 These skills are often associated with analyst roles, which are generally easier to fill and considered less technically intensive or critical than engineering or machine learning positions.

+# General Insights

+This project provided several general insight into the data job market in Indonesia:

+- **Optimal skill to learn**: To enter the data job market in Indonesia, it is highly recommended to learn both Python and SQL.
+Theese two skills are essential foundations and are amongst the mostin-demand across top data roles in the Country, compare to other skills.
+Many of these roles also offer pretty good salaries.
+- **Market Trends**: The data job market in Indonesia shows that skills with stronger technical capabilities are more highly valued and tend to be better paid.
+However, the highest paying skills are often quite niche and not in high demand.

+# Challenges I Faced

+this project was not without its challenges, but it provided good learning opportunities:

+- **Data Similarity**: Because data points in the Indonesian data job market often have similar values, it's challenging to assign distinct labels on a line chart.
+- **Complex Data Visualization**: Designing effective visual representations of complex datasets to convey insights clearly and compellingly was a challenge

+# Conclusion
+this exploration into the data job market in Indonesia has been incredibly informative, highlighting the critical skills and trends that shape this evolving field.
+The insight i gained enhanced my understanding and provide actionable guidance for anyone looking to enter the data job market in Indonesia.
+This project is a good foundation for future explorations and underscores the importance of continuous learning and adaptaion in the data field.